What to do when your partner or spouse is lying about money

-In any case, you may want to read my article on how to make your partner love you again to see if it's possible that you're a little bit too demanding.
+Either way, you may want to read my article on how to make your partner love you again to see if it's possible that you can be a little bit too demanding sometimes...

-If so, you may feel - like so many people in your situation - ashamed and stupid for having allowed themselves to be 'tricked'.
+If so, you may feel - like so many people in your situation - ashamed and stupid for having allowed yourself to be 'tricked'.

 I don't want you to spend any energy on beating yourself up over this.
 You probably felt you had good reasons to act as you did.

 Maybe you were already deeply into the relationship when your partner revealed (or you discovered) that they were in debt.
 Perhaps you were even contemplating a future with your partner and you wanted a clean slate before setting up home together.